Q-Feel: After break-up

-Group frontman Martin Page went on to achieve success as a songwriter and solo artist.
+Group frontman Martin Page went on to achieve success as a songwriter and (eventual) solo artist, co-writing many hit songs of the 1980s, including the number one hits "We Built This City" (Starship) and "These Dreams" (Heart), and collaborating with artists as diverse as Earth, Wind & Fire, Kim Carnes, Lee Ritenour, and Neil Diamond.
 He has frequently collaborated with fellow Q-Feel alumnus Brian Fairweather on songwriting and performing with other musicians.
-Page's debut solo album, 1994's In the House of Stone and Light featured contributions from Fairweather and fellow former Q-Feel bandmate, Trevor Thornton.
+In 1995, Page scored a major U.S. solo hit with "In The House of Stone and Light".
+This tune served as the title track of his debut solo album, 1994's In the House of Stone and Light, which featured contributions from Fairweather and fellow former Q-Feel bandmate, Trevor Thornton.

+Following Q-Feel's dissolution, the band's keyboardist Chris Richardson embarked on a lengthy career directing church choirs in London, deliberately avoiding the spotlight and refusing offers to stay involved in the contemporary music scene.
+Richardson died in March 2019.